-There are many reasons you’ll want to live in Singapore – the EL team love it and we’re sure you will.
-No matter what life stage you’re at, if you are fresh out of uni and want the chance to work abroad, you’re already living here with your partner as a trailing spouse, or working here already and just need to change ‘direction’ – what do you need to do?
-We answer some common questions, and get some insider views from a panel of residents who have already gone through the journey.
+There are many reasons you’ll enjoy working in Singapore.
+The EL team loves it and we’re sure you will, too!
+However, no matter what life stage you’re at – fresh out of uni and keen to work abroad; already living in Singapore with a partner as a trailing spouse; or working here already and looking to change ‘direction’ – you’ll want to know how to make it a reality.
+We answer some common questions about the job search in Singapore, and get views from a panel of residents who’ve already gone through the journey.

 “Is it easy to start my own business in Singapore?”

-First you’ll need to apply for an EntrePass through the Ministry of Manpower (MOM).
-This involves writing a detailed business plan and financial projections; plus, your business needs to meet certain requirements (see mom.gov.sg/passes-and-permits/entrepass/ eligibility).
-The application fee is $70, and successful applicants are issued an Approval-in-Principle letter within six weeks.
+First, you’ll need to apply for an EntrePass through the Ministry of Manpower (MOM).
+This involves writing a detailed business plan and financial projections; plus, your business needs to meet certain requirements.
+The application fee is $70, and successful applicants are issued an Approval-in-Principle letter within eight weeks.

-The business must also be registered with the Accounting and Corporate Regulatory Authority (ACRA) as a private limited company with at least $50,000 in paid-up capital.
-This can be done simply online using a SingPass (apply at singpass.gov.sg).
+The business must also be registered with the Accounting and Corporate Regulatory Authority (ACRA) as a private limited company and be less than six months old on the date of application.
+This can be done simply online using a SingPass.

 Fees for registering a company are $15 for the name application and $300 to incorporate the company.
 The registration is usually approved within 15 minutes for online applications.